pmean/build-website/text/04/software-patents.md

 where a customer enters their credit card number just once and the can place multiple product orders in the future with a single click of the mouse.
-They sued and prevailed over a competitor, Barnesandnoble that offered an \"Express Lane\" for their customers, that also stored a credit card number once and allowed customers to place multiple orders under that credit card.
+They sued and prevailed over a competitor, Barnesandnoble that offered an "Express Lane" for their customers, that also stored a credit card number once and allowed customers to place multiple orders under that credit card.